Creating a SQL File

 10. (Optional) Right-click in the SQL File Editor and select Visual SQL to enter SQL statements, or type your SQL in the content window.

-11. Type directly into the editor or use Content Assist to create the SQL statements.
+11. Use Content Assist to edit the SQL statement.

-13. Right-click in the editor window and select Save File.
+13. Right-click in the editor window and select Save File to save your changes.

 Related concepts